georgeejr/robot/README.md

 Output the X,Y and F of the robot.
 This can be in any form,

 ##### Any move that would cause the robot to fall must be ignored.

+#### Notes:
+There is a default place which is 0,0,NORTH
+The REPORT function was binded into on enter event of input box.